hrz-unimr/shrtn/README.md

 indicating whether or not this is URL was shortened for the first time (i. e. the hash was generated for this request or was already present in the database).

-This takes a few extra query string parameters:
+This accepts a few extra query string parameters:

 `format=txt`: generates a plaintext response containing only the short URL